JounQin/vue-dynamic/README.md

   <Dynamic :comps="comps" :emptyView="emptyView"/>
 </template>
 <script>
-  import Dynamic from 'vue-dynamic/dynamic' // if we choose to use the first case, you don't need to import this component again import NoItem from 'components/NoItem'
+  import { Dynamic } from 'vue-dynamic' // if we choose to use the first case, you don't need to import this component again import NoItem from 'components/NoItem'

   export default {